 Students must complete the final 30 credit hours of coursework toward the degree program on the Bloomington campus or in an approved study abroad program.
-For exceptions to this requirement, please see a business academic advisor in the Kelley School.
+For exceptions to this requirement, please see a business academic advisor in the Kelley School and submit a degree exception petition.